sepiroth887/accu-mqtt/README.md

 provide the required inputs (mqtt broker, api token (make sure to select minute cast api in your AccuWeather App) as well as lat/long (x/y flags).

 enjoy.

+## Error Codes
+1 Failed to connect MQTT
+2 Failed to register sensors
+3 Failed to publish sensor status